 Consent has been obtained from all patients in the videos and pictures.
 Cases in articles and quizzes are fictitious.
 In the course we refer to several cases related to patients, their families, colleagues and the hospital they were working.
 Please treat this information with respect.
 As this is a public open forum, please be considerate of patient confidentiality and data protection.

-This course has been endorsed by the Royal College of Anaesthetists, the Difficult Airway Society (DAS) and the European Airway Management Society and is promoted by the College of Operating Department Practitioners.
+This course has been endorsed by the Royal College of Anaesthetists, the Difficult Airway Society (DAS), the European Airway Management Society and the Society for Obesity and Bariatric Anaesthesia and is promoted by the College of Operating Department Practitioners.

 You can now move on to meet the team who created this course and will be mentoring the course discussions.